Apicoectomy (Surgical Root-End Procedure) in New York City

 Why Choose an Apicoectomy?

-• Tooth Preservation: This procedure allows patients to retain their natural teeth rather than removing them
+Tooth Preservation: This procedure allows retention rather than removal of the tooth

-• Minimally Invasive: The procedure involves a small surgical site and is completed quickly with modern instrumentation
+Minimally Invasive: The procedure involves a small surgical site and is completed quickly

 What to Expect During Recovery

 Healing from an apicoectomy is typically straightforward.
 Most patients resume daily activities soon after the procedure.
-You’ll be given clear aftercare instructions to promote healing and protect the treated area.
+You’ll be given clear aftercare instructions to promote healing and protect the treated area, with the basics including:

-In some cases, re-treating a root canal may not be practical or effective.
-An apicoectomy provides a more direct solution when the root tip is the source of persistent issues.
+In some cases, re-treating a root canal may not be possible.
+An apicoectomy provides a solution when the root tip is the source of persistent issues.
 It’s also ideal when structural features prevent re-treatment with traditional root canal methods.

 Advanced Technology for Precision Outcomes